philippmuench/HaplotypeDeconstructor/README.md

 Which correctly identifies that a haplotype (here H3) is present in samples V1 - V5 in equal proportions, a second haplotype H2 is present on samples V6-V8 and a third haplotpye H1 is present on all samples and is increasing in its contribution.

+## Haplotype detection on real data

+Here we show how HaplotypeDeconstructor can be applied on a SNP profile we get after applying LoFreq on a collection of samples we took from the OligoMM community on different mouse and on different time points.

 ```r
 library(HaplotypeDeconstructor)